CASCADIA SUPER GRAVEL RACE GUIDE

 Packet Pick Up:

--Packet pick up will begin at 5pm on Friday evening (April 23rd) at the Oly Taproom on Percival Landing in downtown Olympia (9312 Columbia St NW).
-Racers are encouraged to make their way down, pick up their packets in advance (number plates, timing chip, food and beer, tickets….) and have a refreshing pre-race pint at one of Olympia’s favorite post ride establishments.
+Packet pick up will be from 5pm-7pm on Friday evening (April 22nd) at Three Magnets brewing in downtown Olympia (600 Franklin St SE STE 105, Olympia).
+Racers are encouraged to make their way down, pick up their packets in advance (number plates, timing chip…. etc) and have a refreshing pre-race pint and meal at one of Olympia’s favorite post ride establishments.

-Should you be unable to make it on Friday eve, packets will be available for pick up as early as 6am on Saturday, April 24th, at the Fall Creek Venue.
+Should you be unable to make it on Friday eve, packets will be available for pick up as early as 6am on Saturday, April 23rd, at the Evergreen Sportsman’s Club.

 Start Times: 6am-9am